rust-stuco/lectures/week4/slides.md

 ![bg right:25% 75%](../images/ferris_does_not_compile.svg)

-The code below might seem normal if you know other programming languages like Python or C/C++.
+This code might seem reasonable from other programming languages like Python or C.

 ```rust
 let s1 = String::from("hello");
 let h = s1[0];
 ```

-- Accessing individual characters in a string by indexing is common in many languages.
+* Accessing individual characters in a string by indexing is common in many languages.
-* However, if you try to access parts of a `String` using an index, you'll get an error.
+* However, if you try to access a `String` using an index, you will get an error.